diffalot/diff.mx/_posts/2014-10-01-starting-over-with-blogging.md

 2. compiled list of offsite links &mdash; further handy reference material
-3. __this is a biggie that will be tough to develop__ some way to aggregate all the things i favorite across social platforms: my feed reader, twitter, youtube &mdash; i want to be able to searhc through media that i've liked and quickly access it or share it
+3. __this is a biggie that will be tough to develop__ some way to aggregate all the things i favorite across social platforms: my feed reader, twitter, youtube &mdash; i want to be able to search through media that i've liked and quickly access it or share it